-We are dedicated to maintaining a creative, culturally diverse, and supportive work environment, and do not tolerate discrimination or harassment of employees or non-employees with whom we have a business, service, or professional relationship.
+Apple is dedicated to maintaining a creative, diverse, inclusive, and supportive work environment, and does not tolerate discrimination or harassment of employees or non-employees with whom we have a business, service, or professional relationship.
 This applies to all interactions where you represent Apple, including interactions with employees, customers, suppliers, and applicants for employment.
+For more information, see the Equal Employment Opportunity Policy and People policies for your region.